sydney-lartey/soc-home-lab-wazuh-zeek/Incident-003_DNS-Tunneling/README.md

 Screenshot reference:

-Figure 3: DNS query volume by source host.
+- Figure 3: DNS query volume by source host.

-This clearly scopes the incident.

 # 5. Conclusion and Classification

 Based on transport validation, query structure, entropy, and frequency analysis, the activity was classified as DNS tunneling.
 The behavior is consistent with covert command-and-control communication or data exfiltration over DNS.

 The incident was scoped to a single internal host, with no evidence of lateral propagation during the observation window.

-Clear, decisive, but still evidence-driven.

 # 6. Recommended Response Actions